katassyn/MyCraftingPlugin/README.md

 # MyCraftingPlugin2

-A comprehensive Minecraft plugin for custom crafting and alchemy systems.
+A comprehensive Minecraft plugin for custom crafting, alchemy, jeweler systems, and shops.
 This plugin allows server administrators to create custom recipes with success chances, costs, and different difficulty levels.

 ## Features